myz21/micrograd/README.md

 # micrograd (notebook)

-A compact, educational implementation of a tiny autograd engine implemented as a Jupyter Notebook.

-This repository contains a learning-oriented reimplementation of Andrej Karpathy's micrograd ideas, centered around a Micrograd.ipynb notebook that builds a small scalar-valued automatic differentiation engine (Value class), demonstrates forward computations, and performs reverse-mode backpropagation with graph visualization using Graphviz.
+This repository contains a learning-oriented reimplementation of Andrej Karpathy's micrograd ideas.
+I built a small scalar-valued automatic differentiation engine (Value class), demonstrated forward computations, and performed reverse-mode backpropagation with graph visualization using Graphviz.
+Lastly, I trained the MLP in 20 iteration.

-## Contents

-- Micrograd.ipynb  - Jupyter notebook with the Value class implementation, examples, graph visualization, and experiments.

 ## Features